samiiexx/sam-js-7/README.md

 # Split Landing Page
 A JavaScript Project from Brad Traversy's 50 Projects in 50 Days.
-This is project #7 is a split landing page.
+Project #7 is a split landing page.
 On hover, one part takes up more screen size than the other.
 This function was achieved by the mouseenter function in JavaScript.

 ![Split Landing Page](screenshot.jpg)